 The first thing you need to do is familiarize yourself with what hackers are looking for in a target.
 Most hackers are on the lookout for one thing: money.
 They may not be hunting for it directly, but that is typically the end goal of most hackers, except state-sponsored hackers that are after secret information.

 Hackers tend to target users with limited technical skills.
-Older users are a particularly favorite target, as they are not adept with newer technology.
+Older users are a particularly favorite target, as they are unfamiliar with newer technology.

 Remember, most hackers are after money, but that doesn’t mean they all are.
 Some hackers target people for revenge or to harass someone for kicks.
-There’s even an entire hacking brand known as Hacktivism that seeks to use hacking to affect change in the world.
+There’s even an entire hacking brand, Hacktivism, that seeks to use hacking to change the world.

 Limit Your Online Presence

 One of the most helpful things you can do to stay safe from hackers is to limit your online presence.
-The fewer accounts you have online, the less likely it is you’ll be a target.
-If you have to make an online account, ensure you’re only using the safest social media sites available.
-Stay as anonymous as you can by only uploading placeholder images and never sharing your personal information.
+The fewer accounts you have online, the less likely you’ll be a target.
+If you must make an online account, ensure you only use the safest social media sites available.
+Stay anonymous when possible by only uploading placeholder images and never sharing your personal information.

-While this won’t help you avoid mass-hacks, such as the 2020 Facebook data breach, it’ll prevent you from being singled out.
+While this won’t help you avoid mass hacks like the 2020 Facebook data breach, it’ll prevent you from being singled out.
 Having as few accounts as possible limits the chances of you being caught up in a large-scale breach.

 Don’t Post Personal Information.

 As well as limiting your online presence, you should do your best to post as little personal information as possible.
 Hackers are on the lookout for information about their targets.
-When you make a post related to your job, you’re giving hackers information about your job and potentially how much earn.
+When you post about your job, you’re giving hackers information about your job and potentially how much you earn.
 Even an innocuous-seeming post about your day at work can give way more information than you might think.